-Segregation and Integration -
+Segregation and Integration

 - The two new multi-family zones and Religious Housing Overlay (RHO) sites are distributed throughout the central core of Sierra Madre.
 These sites will include housing for a variety of income levels, fostering mobility of households in the City.
-ADUs will also provide housing opportunities to a variety of households throughout the City. - Sites 1, 4 and D are located in block groups with higher percentages (25 to 50%) low and moderate income households. - With several of the sites located in Census Tract 4305.02, additional opportunities will be afforded to the higher percentages of disabled and senior populations who live in this portion of Sierra Madre. - Providing reduced fees for ADUs with accessibility features will help with housing choices for persons with disabilities.
-The City is going to be providing accessibility grants through Minor Home Repair Program. - The sites for Sierra Madre are located throughout the City with the RHO sites, the new multifamily zone sites and the ADUs.
-While the area south of Grandview Avenue (Tract 4305.01) has a larger percentage of Hispanic residents and low and moderate income households, the sites have a number of moderate and above moderate income units to prevent exacerbating the concentrations of lower income households.
-In addition, the City's programs for ADUs that: 1) provides reduced fees for ADUs with accessibility features and 2) expanding permitted ADUS in the commercial and manufacturing zones allows for greater housing mobility throughout the City.
+ADUs will also provide housing opportunities to a variety of households throughout the City. - Sites 1 and 4 are located in block groups with higher percentages (25 to 50%) low and moderate income households. - With several of the sites located in Census Tract 4305.02, additional opportunities will be afforded to the higher percentages of disabled and senior populations who live in this portion of Sierra Madre. - Providing reduced fees for ADUs with accessibility features will help with housing choices for persons with disabilities.
+The City is going to be providing accessibility grants through Minor Home Repair Program. - The sites for Sierra Madre are located throughout the City with the new multi-family zone sites, the RHO sites and ADUs.
+While the area south of Grandview Avenue (Tract 4305.01) has a larger percentage of Hispanic residents and low and moderate income households, Housing Element sites also incorporate moderate and above moderate income units in this area.
+The City's programs for ADUs: 1) provide reduced fees for ADUs with accessibility features, and 2) expand locations of permitted ADUs to the commercial and manufacturing zones, thus allowing for greater housing mobility throughout the City.
+And pursuant to SB 9, homeowners will now have the opportunity to split a single-family lot into two lots and place up to two units on each newly created lot, opening up single-family neighborhoods to residential infill and thereby affirmatively furthering fair housing.

-Racially or Ethnically Concentrated Areas of Affluence -
+Racially or Ethnically Concentrated Areas of Affluence

-Much of the northern portion of Sierra Madre is characterized by hillside topography.
+• Much of the northern portion of Sierra Madre is characterized by hillside topography.
 Parcels in this area are well suited to accessory dwelling units which can help to integrate lower cost housing options in the more affluent areas of the City.

-Areas of Opportunity -
+Areas of Opportunity

-- The new Religious Housing Overlay provides for the integration of affordable housing on religious sites, while retaining the existing religious uses. - Additional housing opportunities will provide children access to the highly ranked public schools in the area. - New affordable housing will help to address the cost burden and overpayment many residents face in Sierra Madre.

-• Increased housing stock provides potential employment opportunities for construction, property management and property maintenance.
+- The new Religious Housing Overlay provides for the integration of affordable housing on religious sites, while retaining the existing religious uses. - Additional housing opportunities will provide children access to the highly ranked public schools in the area. - New affordable housing will help to address the cost burden and overpayment many residents face in Sierra Madre. - Increased housing stock provides potential employment opportunities for construction, property management and property maintenance.

-Disproportionate Housing Needs and Displacement Risk -
+Disproportionate Housing Needs and Displacement Risk

 - Census Tract 4305.02 (South of Grandview Avenue) is shown as stable/moderate mixed income on the Displacement Map.
-The sites inventory helps to address potential displacement in this area due to high housing costs and rents. - Encouraging and supporting the development of ADUs in the City, including Census Tract 4305.01 will help with mobility of households and help to address potential displacement risk (see Figure B-12).
+The sites inventory helps to address potential displacement in this area due to high housing costs and rents. - Encouraging and supporting the development of ADUs in the City, including in Census Tract 4305.01 will help with mobility of households and help to address potential displacement risk (see Figure B-12).
 ADUs are a useful tool in this portion of Sierra Madre given the topography near the foothills.
 Expanding permitted ADUs in the commercial and manufacturing zones allows for more housing opportunities.